The Importance of AP Classes and Test Scores

 AP Classes on Your Transcript

-College admissions officers like to see that you've challenged yourself in high school.
+Admissions officers like to see that you've challenged yourself in high school.
 By your junior year, you should take AP classes if they're available.
 Depending on the courses offered, many students choose to take between two and five AP classes their senior year.
 AP classes are designed to be challenging.
 Be ambitious, but know your limits.

-Stellar grades in two or three AP classes will look better than middling grades in five AP courses.
+Stellar grades in two or three AP classes will look better than average grades in five AP courses.
 Also, remember that in some cases, you aren't required to sit for the AP test of every AP class you take.
 You also aren't required to report scores for tests you do take.

-AP Scores on a College Application
+AP Scores on an Application

 AP Scholar Awards